Udayagour14/DataAnalytics_Project-_Global_Superstore/README.md

 # DataAnalytics_Project-_Global_Superstore
-### In the first step, you imported the necessary libraries for data manipulation and analysis:
+### In the first step, imported the necessary libraries for data manipulation and analysis:
 import pandas as pd

 import numpy as np